 Disadvantages of using NETBibleTagger

-I. Limited to one translation
+1. Limited to one Translation

 Unlike Reftagger this one supports only one translation of the Bible (New English Translation).

 At the time of this writing it supports only five platforms including custom built sites.
 Namely they are Joomla, WordPress, Drupal, Blogger, MediaWiki and DotNetNuke.
-(For some unknown reason, there’s no download link to the WordPress plugin in the official web site.
+(For some unknown reason, there’s no download link to the WordPress plugin in the official website.
 The support staff sent me the plugin via email upon asking.
 You can download a copy I am hosting in this server.)